krsandeep1808/hrms-lite/README.md

 - No file uploads or document management
 - No email notifications

-## 🧪 Testing the Application
+## Testing the Application

 ### Test Employee Creation
 1. Navigate to Employees page
 2. Fill in the form with:
-   - Employee ID: EMP001
+   - Employee ID: EMP0123
-   - Name: John Doe
+   - Name: Sandeep Kumar
-   - Email: john@example.com
+   - Email: Sandeep@example.com
    - Department: Engineering
 3. Click "Add Employee"
 4. Verify employee appears in the list